larseggert/draft-ietf-modpod-group-processes/draft-ietf-modpod-group-processes.md

 The moderator team is responsible to the IESG.
 The IESG MAY create or designate a forum to facilitate discussion about moderation, and refer interested parties to that forum.
-All actions taken by the moderation team SHALL be reported to the IESG.
+All actions taken by the moderator team SHALL be reported to the IESG.
 All bans longer than fourteen (14) days SHALL be reported to the forum in which the person was banned, as well as to that person, and in the case of a broad ban, to the community in a manner decided by the IESG.